MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-link-class.md

 `const time_zone_link` instances are created when the time zone database is initialized.
 They can't be created by the developer.

 Although this type has a default move constructor and move assignment operator, it is not copyable because only `const` access is provided to this type.
-Using these functions results in undefined behavior.
+Using those functions results in undefined behavior.
 Therefore, the move constructor and assignment operator aren't listed here.

 ## Members